 Lake Kawaguchiko

 When we arrived at the lake, I was mesmerized by the view.
 It was so beautiful with the autumn foliage.
-We start walking in the left direction and along the way, we saw people kayaking and also fishing.
+We started walking in the left direction and along the way, we saw people kayaking and also fishing.

 Lake Kawaguchiko’s “Goddesses on the Lake”